2020-opportunityhack-voln-internship/hoist-the-colors/README.md

 <br/>

-**Once you have configured your installation, run the following command to install the single database table that stores session data.
+**Once you have configured your installation, run the following command to install the single database table that stores session data**

 ```shell script
 python manage.py migrate